ZhouYuxuanYX/Unsupervised-Deep-Learning-Framework-for-Anomaly-Detection-in-Time-Series-/README.md

 * **1 D Convolutional Auto-encoder**: reconstruct the given segment as input
 * **Variational 1D Convolutional Auto-encoder**: reconstruct the given segment as input

-## Models for offline settings

-In the offline settings, **Wavenet** and **LSTM** are employed to do the so-called in-sample prediction, that is to say, do prediction on the training data, in order to compare the difference, based on which anomaly scores could be calculated.
+In the offline settings,  following models are employed to do the so-called in-sample prediction, that is to say, do prediction on the training data, in order to compare the difference, based on which anomaly scores could be calculated:

-## Search Hyperparameter
+* **Wavenet**
+* **LSTM**

+**search_hyperparameters.py**

 The Hyperparameters are all saved in a json file, in order to configure and record the hyperparameter settings for one expreriment automatically and efficiently.
 In addition, a Parameter class is created, so that at each iteration of the grid search, the settings could be updated and saved into a related json file, under the test subdirectory.
-Take a look at **search_hyperparameters.py** for details.
+Take a look at the code for details.

-## Metrics Aggregation
+**metrics_aggregation.py**

 In order to have an overview of the experiments results with different hyperparameter settings, the variants of one hyperparamter are compared via one or more user-defined metrics.
-And **metrics_aggregation.py** helps to aggregate these results automatically during grid search, creating a table summerizing the metrics values.
+And this file helps to aggregate these results automatically during grid search, creating a table summerizing the metrics values.